 Motion In order when another has the floor?
-Must be seconded?1 Debatable?
+Must be seconded?
+Debatable?
 Amendable?
 Can be reconsidered?
-Sample language Rescind, repeal or annual No Yes Yes Yes Negative Vote Only "I move that the motion adopted on [date], referring to [topic], be rescinded."
-Substitute Se e Amend a Pend ding Motion Suspend the Rules No Yes No No No "I move to suspend the rules, which interfere with" Lay on the Table 15 No Yes No No No "I move that the motion be laid on the table."
-Take from the Table No Yes No No No "I move to take from the table the motion relating to"
+Sample language Lay on the Table 20 Ne Yes Ne Ne No "I move that the motion be laid on the table."
+Take from the Table Ne Yes Ne Ne No "I move to take from the table the motion relating to"

-15 This motion is intended to halt consideration of an issue because there is insufficient time for the body to fully address it.
+\\-This motion is intended to halt consideration of an issue because there is insufficient time for the body to fully address it.
 It is not intended to kill a motion (as is the case with a motion to postpone indefinitely), as a motion that has been tabled may be resurfaced (taken up from the table) at any time upon a majority vote.
 However, because its effect is to immediately cut off all debate (affecting the rights of members to speak), it should be sparingly used.